-This manual and video will help schools and communities with the preparation and implementation of the Fit For School program in their respective school.
-The program aims to improve health and education of school children by making schools healthy places and by introducing hygienic and healthy habits through daily group practice.
-The Fit for School Program therefore supports the implementation of the National School Health Policy and guides stakeholders on district and school level on how to make their school a healthy and enabling learning environment.
-The program also is in line with the 'Schools of Quality ' framework, which promotes safe and healthy learning environments in all schools through strong school and community partnerships.
+Fit for School aims to improve the health and education of school children, in both public and private schools, from early childhood education up to secondary school level by making schools and communities healthy places and by introducing hygienic and healthy habits through daily group practice.
+Therefore, the programme supports the implementation of the National School Health Policy and is also in line with the "Schools of Quality" framework, which promotes safe and healthy learning environments in all schools through strong school and community partnerships.
+To successfully expand the programme to early childhood education on the national level, DECE has integrated the programme into the Early Childhood Education Sub-Sector Plan to ensure the sustainable implementation of activities.